 Medication is used to cause an early miscarriage (you may experience cramping pain and heavy bleeding).

-You may need two visits to the clinic, which may be in one day (6 hours) or up to 3 days apart - check with the contact centre when booking.
+You may need two visits to the clinic - check with the call advisor when booking.

 No surgery or anaesthetic is involved.